EHB-MCT/frontend-courseproject-Maxime122004/README.md

-# React - Name project
+# React - Front End Course Project

 This is a starting repository for your React application.